-- Insurance Claims ⇒ Most accidents are a result of driver error and are often handled peacefully and cooperatively between parties, therefore try not to confront or antagonize the motorist even though he or she may clearly be at fault. - ⇒ Your initial treatment costs will be paid by Alberta Health Care, and by your own private health insurance coverage(s), and also by the "Section B" portion of the motorist's insurance, (or by the "Section B" portion of your own automobile insurance if the motorist was not insured).
-After contacting your private health insurance company, contact the driver's automobile insurance company (ask how to access the Section B benefits), within 10 business days of the crash, and ask them to advise what "no fault" benefits are available to you.
-Be diligent in obtaining and completing the benefit application forms from your health insurance company(ies) and from the Section B of the driver's auto insurance company. - ⇒ Before you talk to any vehicle insurance adjuster, ask them to confirm if they are the "Section B" adjuster or the "Section A" adjuster.
-Only talk to and sign forms for the "Section B" adjuster, not the "Section A" adjuster. ("Section B" provides you with benefits, while "Section A" defends the motorist who hit you.).
+- Insurance Claims ⇒ Most accidents are a result of driver error and are often handled peacefully and cooperatively between parties, therefore try not to confront or antagonize the motorist even though he or she may clearly be at fault. - ⇒ Your initial treatment costs will be paid by Alberta Health Care, and by your own private health insurance coverage(s) - also by the "Section B" portion of the motorist's insurance, and/or by the "Section B" portion of your own automobile insurance.
+After contacting Alberta Health Care and your private health insurance company, contact your automobile insurance company, within 10 business days of the crash, and ask them to advise what "no fault" benefits are available to you.
+Be diligent in obtaining and completing the benefit application forms from your health insurance company(ies) and from your auto insurance company. - ⇒ If you have hired a lawyer, then tell the adjuster from the motorist's insurance company to deal with your lawyer.
+If you do not hire a lawyer, then do not deal with the motorist's insurance adjuster until you are ready to resolve your claim (note that there is a two (2) year limitation period from the crash date within which you must sue the motorist). - ⇒ If you are having trouble obtaining benefits from the "Section B" portion of the motorist's or your insurance coverage, you can contact the "Alberta Compliance Officer" at 1 - 780 - 415 - 1159 (or via the RITE system at 310-0000) for assistance.
+Note that you may have a limitation period of only one (1) year from the crash date to sue your insurance company.

-- ⇒ If you have hired a lawyer, then tell the "Section A" adjuster from the motorist's insurance company to deal with your lawyer.
-If you do not hire a lawyer, then do not deal with the motorist's "Section A" insurance adjuster until you are ready to resolve your claim (note that there is a two (2) year limitation period from the crash date within which you must sue the motorist by filing a Statement of Claim in court). - ⇒ If you are having trouble obtaining benefits from the "Section B" portion of the motorist's or your insurance coverage, you can contact the "Alberta Compliance Officer" at 1-780-415-1159 (or via the RITE system at 310 0000) for assistance. - ⇒ You should look into any benefits that may be available to you under your or your spouse's work health insurance plan, the Workers' Compensation Board (if injured while working), the Canada Pension Plan, Employment Insurance, etc.
+⇒ You should look into any benefits that may be available to you under your spouse's work health insurance plan, the Workers' Compensation Board (if injured while working), the Canada Pension Plan, Employment Insurance, etc.